Vidnez/Alekfull-NX-for-RGB30/README.md

 # Alekfull-NX-for-RGB30
 Modified version of Alekfull NX theme for the Powkiddy RGB30.

-There are two versions in the releases section, one for JELOS and one for ARKOS.
+There are two versions in the releases section, one for JELOS/ROCKNIX and one for ARKOS.

 NOTE: The theme is optimized to use screenshots or title screenshots instead of boxarts for game lists and wheel for logos.